-Fuselage, fillet, and tail group.-The fuselage details are shown in figures 1, 4, and 5.
+Fuselage, fillet, and tail group.
+The fuselage details are shown in figures 1, 4, and 5.
 The nose sections and a section at the rear are removable so that alternate nose and tail arrangements can be tested.
-Before each series of tests, the fuselage surface was filled, | radius of curvature toward the rear.
+Before each series of tests, the fuselage surface was filled, spray-painted, and finished with fine sandpaper and polish.